Vincent Briscoe lecture recordings

 Michael Chertoff outlines legal issues for cyber security

 Former US Secretary of Homeland Security, Michael Chertoff asks when is a cyber attack a genuine act of war?
 What is the line between the development of offensive versus defensive cyber capabilities?
 How can law enforcement most effectively combat cyber crime and cyber terrorism while maintaining civil liberties and privacy?

 25th October 2010

 MI5's first official historian, Christopher Andrew, delivers the inaugural Vincent Briscoe annual security lecture.
-In it he explores the interaction between science, technology and secret intelligence over the last century, from the world wars to the era of transnational terrorism.
+He explores the interaction between science, technology, and secret intelligence over the last century, from the world wars to the era of transnational terrorism.

 Keith Jeffery reflects on science and the early years of MI6

 Author of the first official history of MI6, Professor Keith Jeffery (Queens University Belfast) investigates the extent to which the profession of intelligence might be described as a science, and also explores the role of science itself in both the working and the targeting of British intelligence operations in peace and war.